 - General Secretary

 4.2 All Officers shall retire annually, but shall be eligible for re-election at the AGM.

-5.1 The affairs of the Association shall be conducted by an Executive Committee comprised of the elected Officers of the Association and two other members elected at the AGM.
+5.1 The affairs of the Association shall be conducted by an Executive Committee comprised of the elected Officers of the Association and one other members elected at the AGM.

 5.2 At least one Executive Committee member should be an active referee, and at least one member should be an active table official.